 While HVAC can be physically demanding, it can still be quite gratifying.
 As a technician you'll be expected to occasionally:

-- Work in unpleasant settings, such as tight or dusty spaces.
+- Work in unpleasant settings, including tight or dusty spaces.

-- Work in hot or cold areas since HVAC equipment is generally found outdoors.
+- Work in inclement weather since HVAC equipment is generally found outdoors.

-- Work evenings, weekends and overtime around peak demand.
+- Work evenings, weekends and overtime during peak demand.

-A common misconception about learning HVAC is that it’s a blue-collar career.
-It requires a specific skill set, specialized education and continuous recertification.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
+It requires a specific skill set, specialized education and periodic recertification.

 It’s a smart career if you would like to:

-- Avoid large amounts of student debt.
+- Avoid a lot of student debt.

-- Have job security knowing your position can’t be outsourced.
+- Have job security since HVAC positions can't be outsourced.

-- Be your own boss and work toward starting your own successful business.
+- Become your own boss and own your own successful business.

-Is HVAC a Demanding Job?
+Is HVAC a Stressful Job?

 Is HVAC Hard on Your Body?